| |

 If not specified then the ports index file will be used if it exists

-(-I ).
+(-I).
 Otherwise, should a ports tree exist that will

-be used to compare versions (-P ).
+be used to compare versions (-P).
 Failing either of

 those two choices, the repository catalogue will be used

-When -I is used, versions of installed
+(-R).
+When -Iis used, versions of

-default ports index file (typically located as
+the default ports index file (typically located as

-/usr/ports/INDEX-N, where N is the
+N is the OS major

-When -R is used, package repository
+version number.)
+When -Ris used, package

-database, unless disabled by the -U flag or setting
+the package database, unless disabled by the-Uflag

-REPO_AUTOUPDATE to NO in
+NO in

+pkg.conf(5).
 When comparing package versions the package name and a comparison

 character are printed:

-- The installed version of the package is older than the current
+=The installed version of the package is current.<The installed version of the package is older than the current

-- The installed version of the package is newer than the current version.
+version.>The installed version of the package is newer than the current version.

 This situation can arise with an out of date index file, or when testing

-- The installed package does not appear in the index.
+new ports.?The installed package does not appear in the index.
 This could be due to

 an out of date index or a package taken from a PR that has not yet been

-- The installed package exists in the index but for some reason,
+committed.!The installed package exists in the index but for some reason,

-pkg version was unable to compare the version
+pkg versionwas unable to compare the version

 number of the installed package with the corresponding entry in the

-- Make the standard or the regular expression (
+-C,--case-sensitiveMake the standard or the regular expression (-x)

-- Use index file for determining if a package is out
+matching against pkg-name case sensitive.-h,--helpDisplays usage information.-I[index],--index[index]Use index file for determining if a package is out

 of date.
 If no index file name is specified, uses